-Attention foodies and history buffs.
 Free Tours by Foot is proud to now offer our free New Orleans food tours.
 Learn all about the city’s great foods, including gumbo, jambalaya, po-boys, beignets and so much more.

 FRENCH QUARTER FOOD TOUR

 Like our neighborhood walking tours, our New Orleans food & history tours are free to take, leaving you the opportunity to determine what a tour was worth after the tour is over, even free.

 During our French Quarter Food Tour, we will combine food, history, and storytelling so that you have the education under your belt to be the most discerning foodie in one of the best culinary cities in the world.